borisblack/scicms-core/docs/data_model.md

 The database username and password can be specified directly or using environment variables (as in the example).
 Despite the fact that the password cannot be read through the external API, in the SciCMS database the credentials of the data sources are stored in pure form (since they are used when opening connections).
 Therefore, it is recommended to use the second method (environment variables).
-Once created, the data source can be used by anyone to define an Item by its name.
+Once created, a data source can be used to define any Item by its name.

 The entire described API is also used in the client application [SciCMS Client](https://github.com/borisblack/scicms-client), which provides a convenient user interface for managing Items, as well as many other features.